wagtail/wagtail/docs/topics/snippets.md

 (wagtailsnippets_making_snippets_searchable)=

-## Making Snippets Searchable
+## Making snippets searchable

-If a snippet model inherits from `wagtail.search.index.Indexed`, as described in [](wagtailsearch_indexing_models), Wagtail will automatically add a search box to the chooser interface for that snippet type.
+If a snippet model inherits from {class}`wagtail.search.index.Indexed`, as described in [](wagtailsearch_indexing_models), Wagtail will automatically add a search box to the chooser interface for that snippet type.
 For example, the `Advert` snippet could be made searchable as follows:

 ```python
 # ...